Puerto Rico has nearly 300 beaches.

 This beach is famous for snorkeling, swimming, and hiking.

-It’s ideal for families to bring their children that offers a children’s play area, restrooms, and lifeguards, and you can find several food vendors to enjoy local Puerto Rican cuisine.
+It’s ideal for families to bring their children as it offers a children’s play area, restrooms, and lifeguards, and you can find several food vendors to enjoy local Puerto Rican cuisine.

 Find the exact location of this beach using the pin below: